NixonSchool/CyberIOT/README.md

 media - folder that handles media resources.

-notifications - notifications app that was to display notifications, difficult to implement, I left it alone.
+notifications - notifications app that was to display notifications, not yet implement.

 profiles - user's profile app, takes the data from accounts after you sign up and updates it on your profile.